argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 ## B.  Humility as Unity and Support for One Another

 So — the humility exemplified in Christ displays itself in patience amidst suffering.
-But there is another way it shows up in this letter — the third theme that we’ll look at: humility drives a church to be united and to support one another when in need.
+But there is another way it shows up in this letter: humility drives a church to be united and to support one another when in need.
 The two virtues — unity and generosity — are flip sides of the same coin.
 When Christians are united, they are moved to care for one another — and caring for one another builds and reinforces gospel unity.

 Recall again how Paul begins his famous passage on Christ’s humility (2:2):  “Complete my joy by being of the same mind, having the same love, being in full accord and of one mind.”
 Christians imitate Christ’s humility by putting disagreements aside and being like-minded, by having the same love, by cooperating together for the gospel and being one in spirit and purpose.
 He says earlier (1:27) that he wants them to “stand firm in one spirit, with one mind striving side by side for the faith of the gospel.”
 Again, Paul’s presumption is that acting in a manner worthy of Christ involves unity with other believers, both in our hearts and minds (spirit) and in action (contending as one man).